benfjackson/EuroJournal/Serbia/Mitrovac.md

 So, with the songs of the siren ringing in our ears, we ventured into the forest armed with two empty buckets and a brazen belief in our invulnerability.

 We wandered amongst the trees, eyes gleefully searching for treasures buried amongst the leaves.
-Three main species presented themselves to us.
+Four main species presented themselves to us.
 First some golden brown medallions that wept milky tears as they were carried off for slaughter.
 Second, and most rarely, a pure white specimen that enjoyed its solitude, gleaming on its lonesome occaisonally around the forest.
-Finally we a slimy fellow with a green and purple speckled top that made it appear the least edible and appetising of the three, despite Dajana assuring me was the safest and most delicious of our collection.
+Thirdly, we a have slimy fellow with a green and purple speckled top that made it appear the least edible and appetising of the three, despite Dajana assuring me was the safest and most delicious of our collection.
+Finally was one called Shameless, a phallic member erecting itself from the ground in rude protrusion.
+Despite being the perfect shape for a mouth, they were inedibly stinky.

 Dajana and I went about roaming the forest, shouts of joy announcing another thrilling find.